-Submitted online Date
+February 2010 Submitted online

+Date

-Fields marked with are required Name of Initiator: Email: knorgren@unm.edu Date: 08-07-13 Kim Norgren Phone Number: 505 272-8327 Initiator's Title Data Manager: College of Nursing Associated Forms exist?
-Yes T Faculty Contact Joanne Bartram Administrative Contact Kim Norgren College of Nursing knorgren@unm.edu Department Admin Email Branch Admin Phone 2-8327 Proposed effective term: Spring -2014 Semester Year Course Information Graduate Degree Program T Select Appropriate Program MSN Family Nurse Practitioner Concentration Name of New or Existing Program Concentration Degree Type M.S.N.
-Select Category Revision T Select Action Exact Title and Requirements as they should appear in the catalog.
+Name of Initiator:Kim NorgrenEmail:Phone Number:505 272-8327Initiator's knorgren@unm.edu Date: 08-07-13 s Title Data Manager: College of Nursing ninistrative Contact Kim Norgren Admin Email knorgren@unm.edu Admin Phone 2-8327 Proposed effective term: Semester Spring Vear 2014 V Course Information nily Nurse Practitioner Concentration M.S.N.

+Exact Title and Requirements as they should appear in the catalog.
 If there is a change, upload current and proposed requirements.

-See current catalog for format within the respective college (upload a doc/pdf file) FNP FormC table.docx Does this change affect other departmental program/branch campuses?
+See current catalog for format within the respective college (upload a doc/pdf file)

+FNP FormC table.docx

+Does this change affect other departmental program/branch campuses?
 If yes, indicate below.

-Reason(s) for Request (enter text below or upload a doc/pdf file) This change shifts one clinical hour from Antepartum-Postpartum for FNPs to Adult Health I; two primary factors drive the suggested program changes.
+Reason(s) for Request (enter text below or upload a doc/pdf file)

+This change shifts one clinical hour from Antepartum-Postpartum for FNPs to Adult Health I; two primary factors drive the suggested program changes.
 1. We have more course work (both clinical and didactic) in antepartum care than most FNP programs.
 There is a requirement that this didactic content be included in FNP curricula, however a specific clinical rotation in antepartum care is not required.
 Additionally, relatively few FNPs practice in this clinical area after graduation and so including it in the program is not a priority.
 Finding clinical sites for antepartum experiences has been extremely difficult for a number of years.
 We anticipate even more difficulty with the admission of larger cohorts of FNP students.
 This change eliminates site visits in this course entirely.
-FNP students who have a particular interest in antepartum care can elect a clinical experience in this area during their N595 Fieldwork course, 2.
-The complexity of adult patients has increased markedly over the last decade and more patients with complex medical problems are being seen by NPs.
+FNP students who have a particular interest in antepartum care can elect a clinical experience in this area during their N595 Fieldwork course.
+2. The complexity of adult patients has increased markedly over the last decade and more patients with complex medical problems are being seen by NPs.
 In addition, the NONPF competencies now include an increased focus on older and chronically ill adults in FNP education.
+Both faculty and students have identified a need for more extensive preparation in the clinical care of adults in order to meet evolving educational and practice requirements.
+Didactic content has been added to existing courses but an increase in clinical hours is needed to allow application of this content.